nastasiafd/Freyria_et_al_2021_amplicon_analysis/README.md

 Download silva v.132 database to assign taxonomy to OTU clustering.
 Other database can ba use (e.g. [PR2 db](https://github.com/pr2database/pr2database)).
 `cutoff=`by default is 80.
-`probs=`is set to false for not having bootstrap values next to taxonomy
+`probs=`is set to false for not having bootstrap values next to taxonomy.

 ```rmarkdown
 mothur > classify.seqs(fasta=all_sequences.otu.fasta, reference=/path_to_silva_directory/silva.v.132.fna, taxonomy=path_to_silva_directory/silva.v.132.tax, cutoff=75, processors=24, probs=F)
 ```

 ## Step 8: OTUs mapping
-`-usearch_gloabl` file name of queries for global alignment search `-strand plus` cluster using plus strands
+`-usearch_gloabl` file name of queries for global alignment search.
+`-strand plus` cluster using plus strands.
-`-uc` file name for [UCLUST](https://drive5.com/usearch/manual/uclust_algo.html)-like output `-maxhits` maximum number of hits to show.
+`-uc` file name for [UCLUST](https://drive5.com/usearch/manual/uclust_algo.html)-like output.
+`-maxhits` maximum number of hits to show.
-`-maxaccepts`number of hits to accept and show per strand
+`-maxaccepts`number of hits to accept and show per strand.

 ```rmarkdown
 grep -c ">" all_sequences.otu.fasta # gives a number of hit to accept (e.g. 20)